optimization

 What Happens to Solar Panels in Snow and Ice?

-Albedo boost: Fresh snow on the ground reflects sunlight upward onto panel surfaces, increasing irradiance by 5 to 30 percent depending on coverage and panel tilt.
-This effect is strongest on lower-tilt rooftops.
+Albedo boost: Fresh ground snow reflects sunlight upward onto panels, raising irradiance 5 to 30 percent depending on coverage and tilt.
+It's strongest on lower-tilt roofs.

-Self-cleaning: As snow slides off, it takes dust and debris with it, leaving panels cleaner than before the storm.
+Self-cleaning: Sliding snow carries off dust and debris, leaving panels cleaner than before the storm.

-Cold air clarity: Winter air in cold climates tends to have lower humidity and less atmospheric haze, which allows more direct-beam irradiance to reach panels per hour of daylight.
+Cold air clarity: Winter air has lower humidity and less haze, letting more direct-beam irradiance reach panels per hour of daylight.

-Don't worry about structural damage either, standard panels are designed to handle significant snow loads.
-Most residential panels carry structural certifications for 5,400 Pa of snow load (equivalent to roughly 110 pounds per square foot), which far exceeds snowfall in all but extreme mountain locations.
+Structural damage isn't a worry either.
+Most residential panels certify for 5,400 Pa of snow load (roughly 110 pounds per square foot), far above snowfall in all but extreme mountain locations.

 How Do You Maximize Solar Output in Both Hot and Cold Climates?